A Recovery Guide for the Spouse of An Addict

 This situation could be a bigger disaster because it is not uncommon for many relationships to quickly turn dangerous and even fatal in cases like this.
 A person with an addiction is also quite likely to be mentally unstable and could react explosively once they learn that their spouse is already in the arms of another person.
 There are many horrific instances where the spouse who is an addict turns their anger towards whoever they find with them in the house, which is often their children.

-The process of separation is hardly a smooth transition, regardless of the stories of “amicable settlements” that supposedly happened between educated former partners.
+The process of separation is hardly a smooth transition.
 There will always be the issue of unspoken anger, doubts over finances, and other matters that are suddenly brought out when one member of the couple files for divorce.
 Having a spouse who has an addiction issue provides the other partner with additional ammunition to use in the legal battle that typically follows a messy divorce.

 For someone who is already hard on finances, having the additional financial concerns of obligations that turn out during the divorce proceedings could be devastating.
 This problem could further drive the person with addiction into despondency until they do something they will regret.